-The $20,000,000 Non-Compete.
+The $20,000,000 Non-Compete

 If you were a kid in the 70’s, you’ll remember a TV show called The Six Million Dollar Man.
 It was about a man with bionic technology implants that let him achieve incredible feats and protect the United States.
 There was also a really cool sound effect when he jumped!

 Recently, we learned the story of the Twenty Million Dollar Non-Compete.
-It’s about how a non-compete can achieve incredible feats and protect your business from rogue employees.
+It’s about how a non-compete clause can achieve incredible feats and protect your business from rogue employees.

-Restrictive covenants include non-compete agreements that prohibit employees from competing against your business, as well as other restrictions that prohibit employees from stealing your customers, employees, vendors and confidential information (e.g., customer list).
+Restrictive covenants include non-compete agreements that prohibit employees from competing against your business, as well as other restrictions that prohibit employees from stealing your customers, employees, vendors, and confidential information (e.g. customer list).

-These protections are all critically important when your business is based on customer relationships, on information about customers and on specialized industry expertise.
+These protections are all critically important when your business is based on customer relationships, on information about customers, and on specialized industry expertise.

 Brown & Brown (B&B) is a large insurance agency with 180 offices throughout the U.S., including Daytona Beach and Orlando.
 To protect its relationship with customers, it has its producers enter employment agreements that contain restrictive covenants.
 And those covenants extend two years after employment.